ÎÛÎÛÂþ»

 What are the top ranked public schools in New Carlisle, IN?

-The top ranked public schools in New Carlisle, IN include Olive Township Elementary School, New Prairie High School and New Prairie Middle School.
+The top ranked public schools in New Carlisle, IN include Olive Township Elementary School, New Prairie Middle School and New Prairie High School.

 How many public schools are located in New Carlisle?